AN3223/dotfiles/.config/mpv/shaders/README.md

 ## guided

-Also denoisers.
-They are faster but lower quality than NLM.
+Also denoisers, lower quality than LQ NLM and not necessarily faster.
 The self-guided (\_s) variants are slightly faster but even lower quality.

 # Troubleshooting